Should a New Enzyme for Bread-Making Be Approved?

 Official title: Proposal to modify the List of Permitted Food Enzymes to authorize the use of exo-inulinase

 Health Canada wants to approve a new enzyme called exo-inulinase for use in bread, flour, and baked goods.
 The enzyme helps dough rise better by breaking down a plant fiber into sugars that yeast can use.
-It's already been assessed for safety and the department is ready to add it to the approved list.
+It's already been assessed for safety and would be added to Canada's list of permitted food enzymes.

 Why This Matters